butaneprotocol/blaze-cardano/.changeset/stupid-waves-carry.md

 "@blaze-cardano/vm": patch
 ---

 Adds serialization and parsing capabilities via a new @blaze-cardano/data package, and updates the @blaze-cardano/blueprint package with new code generation logic.
+In particular, generated code now supports recursively defined types!